15 Clever organization solutions to make your life MUCH easier!

 As I showed you HERE, my kids LOVE tub toys, but I had trouble finding an effective solution for storing AND draining them.
 By using this dollar store laundry basket, you can keep all your tub toys stored neatly in the tub.
 The water drains out the bottom, keeping the toys dry, and your tub clutter-free!

 6. Use a drying rack to organize your pot and pan lids.

-, I HATED using up so much of my drawer space to store pot and pan lids.
+As I explained HERE, I HATED using up so much of my drawer space to store pot and pan lids.
 I found a simple solution!
-I use a drying rack like this one
+I use a drying rack like this one:

 …to store and organize my lids by size!
 It optimizes my drawer space, while making finding the right lid quick and easy.
 If you don't have deep drawers like mine, you could do the same on a pantry shelf or in a cupboard, or even under your sink.

 7. Use a drawer to organize your spices.

 As I mentioned HERE, I have a LOT of spices.
 I was having trouble finding an effective way to keep them all in one place, and still make them easy to grab.
 I found that in a cupboard it was next to impossible to reach the ones in the back, and I had too many spices to fit in those fancy spice rack thingies.
 I put them in a large drawer, and BAM!
 Works like a charm.
 I even organized them alphabetically so they are easy to find.
 The BIG spice containers (like my Costco-sized ones) I keep in a small corner cupboard nearby.